 All relevant staff regularly receive training on the impact that medical conditions can have on our pupils.

-The INCLUSION MANAGER and Senior Leadership Team are responsible for this policy and its implementation, and can be contacted through admin@primrosehill.camden.sch.uk
+The Inclusion Manager and Senior Leadership Team are responsible for this policy and its implementation, and can be contacted through admin@primrosehill.camden.sch.uk a. p.m.e.p.co o. m.c.co....

 Our principles of inclusivity